ArtiPedia/blog-v3/_posts/2017-09-04-mobile-first-web-design.md

 **2. If the screen size increases then the CSS inside media query will be applied.**

-I'm not sure if that is what they mean but it helps me understand the Media Query.
+I'm not sure if that is what they mean but it helps me understand the "Media Query syntax".
 I used to go refer to media query articles every time I needed to implement them.
+Not anymore!

+``min-width`` media query is the one we will be using for Mobile First Web Design.

 Refer: [w3schools media query](https://www.w3schools.com/css/css_rwd_mediaqueries.asp){: target="_blank" rel="nofollow" }